Stuart Kaplan, President and Founder

 In 2005, Dr. Spitz was the prosthodontist for the Benjamin Franklin Tooth Restoration project, is one of few dentists to be accepted into the MIT/Birthing of Giants® program, and supports the Jordan Boys and Girls Club in Chelsea, Massachusetts, conducting annual dental screenings on the school age members and caring for many of the students who are need of extreme dental care.
 He has served as a sponsor for My One Wish, the Starlight/Starbright Children's Foundation, and served 10 years as a volunteer dentist with the New England Shelter for Homeless Veterans.

-Jonathan Epstein serves as the Senior Director for Science and Content Development at the American Red Cross within the Preparedness, Health and Safety Services Division.
+Jonathan Epstein currently a Director of Products and Strategy at Health Scholars focuses on virtual training for the healthcare industry.
+Previously, he served as the Senior Director for Science and Content Development at the American Red Cross within the Preparedness, Health and Safety Services Division.
 Epstein lends his extensive clinical, education and training expertise to the development of Red Cross learning and development products and materials for health care and public safety professionals.

 Epstein is an emeritus member of the American Red Cross Scientific Advisory Council, one of the country’s foremost independent panels on first aid, resuscitation, emergency preparedness and safety.
 The Council guides the Red Cross on emergency and safety treatments and practices that align with the latest evidence-based scientific and medical knowledge.
 Epstein served on the Council for 14 years as one of its original members.